Dana-Ibrahim05/Braille-to-Txt-html-Translator/Notes.md

 August 25, 2025
-1. Problem with "loadRules", the file is passed in by referenece, sso the file is exhausted due to the passout to mult. functs.
-Use pointer to figure out
+1. Problem with "loadRules", the file is passed in by reference, so the file is exhausted due to the passing of the file to mult. functs.
+Use file pointer to get back to the next line to avoid the rules dictionary not being completely loaded.
-2. Importance oof having the "SplitString" function because it will be used in translation.
+2. Importance of having the "SplitString" function because it will be used in translation.
+3. We discussed the restructuring of the map that holds the rules dictionary: a key of type "char" and a vector of pairs (can be included through the stl or created manually using classes) The rules will be added to the vector line-by-line, so we will modify the "findMatches" structure.
+After the string is split, each pair in the vector will contain the full pattern, followed by its corresponding translation.
+For the translation method to work, it will go through the first letter, search by key, then display the next character, searches that vector, and so on.